5egeneral/compendium/_notes/20210601-Creature Templates.md

 ***New Features.*** Finally, a template is likely to grant a monster access to new traits and abilities as appropriate.
 For example, the gnoll template in the DMG gives a monster the Rampage trait, while the kuo-toa template grants a monster the Amphibious, Otherworldly Perception, Slippery, and Sunlight Sensitivity traits.

 ### Challenge Rating
 Because a template can be applied to so many different monsters, there is no listed value for how it will affect a monster's Challenge Rating; once you apply one of these templates, recalculate the monster's Challenge Rating.
-For guidance on this matter, see the "Monster Features Revisited" section earlier in this document.
+For guidance on this matter, see the "Creating a Monster" section in Chapter 9 of the *Dungeon Master's Guide*.

 > ### Modifying Templates
 > These templates are just a starting point for your monsters.
 Don't feel the need to constrain yourself to their limitations, or to avoiding using abilities that aren't mentioned in their descriptions.